An Elementalist and Mediterranean Architecture

 Click here for the TEASER.

 Natascha Drabbe is the founder and executive director of the Iconic Houses network.
 She graduated in architectural history from Utrecht University and has published, curated, lectured and been a member of design and architecture juries at home and abroad.
 She was an international project manager at the Dutch Design Foundation (Premsela) from 2002 to 2006.
 In 2007, she set up the Mart van Schijndel Foundation, in order to keep that architect’s ideas alive and make his home in Utrecht available for guided tours, lectures and film screenings.
 This was followed by launch of the Iconic Houses Foundation in 2008 and the website iconichouses.org in 2012.
 International Iconic Houses conferences have been held in London, Barcelona, Los Angeles and New Canaan.

 Houses that architects design for themselves are like test labs for new ideas.
 In the four houses that are central to this episode, we see the architects Van Ravesteyn, Jan de Jong, Mart van Schijndel and the Kortekaas artists duo putting their theories into practice down to the smallest detail.
 We also see what a challenge it is to build an experimental house with the small budget that architects usually have for their own homes.
 As a result, they often experiment with unorthodox, cheap building materials, which later leads to major restoration issues.
 Natascha lives in the Van Schijndel House in Utrecht.

-Houses that will be presented in her video are:
+Houses that are presented in this episode are:

-- Sybold van Ravesteyn House (1932), Sybold van Ravesteyn
+- Sybold van Ravesteyn House, Sybold van Ravesteyn, 1932

-Click on below photos for interviews with the keynote speakers at our conference.
+Click on below photos for interviews with our keynote speakers.

-Click on below photos for interviews with the experts in our thematic video series.
+Click on below photos for interviews with the experts in our videos.

 For a complete photo gallery of the 2018 conference follow this link.